-As babies we are born with a large spirit.
+As babies, we are born with a large spirit.
 Everything was a new experience.
-We touched things to feel and put things in our mouths to taste, there was no fear there.
+We touched things to feel and put things in our mouth to taste, there was no fear there.
 Our body was small but our spirit was really big, we were our true authentic selves.

-As kids we were so excited about becoming one year older.
-And as each year passed by we heard phrases like these all the time: “You are now big boy now”, “You are the big sister”, “You must behave like a big girl now”, “ Stop behaving like a baby” and so much more.
+As kids, we were so excited about turning one year older.
+And as each year passed by, we started hearing phrases like these all the time: “You are a big boy now”, “You are the big sister”, “You must behave like a big girl now”, “ Stop behaving like a baby” and so much more.

-You played just like how you would have played when you were younger.
-That inner child is always there within us.
+You played just the way you would have played when you were younger.
+Our inner child is always there within us.
 This is our true authentic self, having pure fun!
 When there are no expectations, awards or trophies there is no stress.
 It’s about being in the moment and letting go.

 FROM PLAY TO PLAYFULNESS

-During childhood kids learn verbal communication, body language, boundaries, cooperation, and teamwork.
-And as an adult we continue to refine these skills through play and playful communication.
+During childhood, kids learn verbal communication, body language, boundaries, cooperation, and teamwork.
+And as adults we continue to refine these skills through play and playful communication.

-PLAYFUL MINDSET is a mode of perception that brings the biggest satisfaction.
-This Play mode of being, produces a positive hormonal response.
-Our brain is willing to learn, when we provide safe and challenging circumstances that will arouse the learning capabilities.
+A PLAYFUL MINDSET is a mode of perception that brings the biggest satisfaction.
+This Play mode of being produces a positive hormonal response.
+Our brain is willing to learn, when we provide safe and challenging circumstances that will arouse our learning capabilities.